How to access national parks and hiking trails in Estonia by public transport

 Camping in Kilingi-Nõmme

 Kilingi-Nõmme has both a forest hut (which can be rented from RMK), a camping area for up to three tents.
-A little outside of town, there is also a camping with facilities and a change to stay in a cabin.
+A little outside of town, there was also a camping with facilities and a chance to stay in a cabin.

 From Tartu